Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 5. Calculates the average revenue per session, in particular:
    - average check from registered users;
    - average check from unregistered users.
-This allows you to answer the question: Do registered users generate more revenue on average per session?
+This allows you to answer the question: Do registered users generate more revenue per session on average?
 6. The number of sessions of each type (with and without an account), which helps to assess the traffic structure.

-The results of the query yielded the data shown in Table 1.
+The query results yielded the data shown in Table 1.
 Table 1. - Data about registered users and unregistered users

 <img width="1188" height="458" alt="image" src="https://github.com/user-attachments/assets/bc6e46a8-4611-4393-894f-6d07fecf198c" />

 A visualization of session analysis for registered and unregistered users is shown in Fig. 1.